Katharine Graham: Views regarding the relationship between the press and intelligence agencies

 On November 16, 1988, Graham gave a speech titled "Secrecy and the Press" to a packed auditorium at CIA headquarters as part of that agency's Office of Training and Education's Guest Speaker series.
 In discussing the potential for press disclosures to affect national security, Graham said: "We live in a dirty and dangerous world.
 There are some things the general public does not need to know, and shouldn't.
 I believe democracy flourishes when the government can take legitimate steps to keep its secrets and when the press can decide whether to print what it knows."

 Other accomplishments and recognition

 Graham had strong links to the Rockefeller family, serving both as a member of the Rockefeller University council and as a close friend of the Museum of Modern Art, where she was honored as a recipient of the David Rockefeller Award for enlightened generosity and advocacy of cultural and civic endeavors.

-At the University of Chicago, Katherine Graham has a dormhouse in Max Palevsky Residential Commons named after her.
-Every year on March 2 they celebrate "Graham Day," honoring their namesake and her accomplishments.
+A dormitory in the Max Palevsky Residential Commons at the University of Chicago is named after Graham.
+Every year on March 2 they celebrate "Graham Day", in her honor.

+Nora Ephron of the New York Times, who was at one point married to Carl Bernstein, raved about Graham's autobiography.
+She found it an amazing story of how Graham was able to succeed in a male-dominated industry.
+"Am I making clear how extraordinary this book is?"
+Ephron said.
+"She manages to rewrite the story of her life in such a way that no one will ever be able to boil it down to a sentence."